-Head Coaches: James Mahan and Jill Nash
+Head Coaches: Christopher Nick and David Wiegert

 Golf is conducted as both a team and individual sport.
 There are individual medalists and team winners at each meet.
 The season begins in January and concludes in May at the state championship tournament.
-You are required to try out for the team and must be selected in order to participate on the team.
+You are required to try out for the team and must be selected to participate on the team.
 Golf is a region and state championship sport.